MJ1992/Chat-App/README.md

 #### Pre-requisite

-NodeJS is installed on your machine
+- NodeJS is installed on your machine.
-MongoDB is installed on your machine
+- MongoDB is installed on your machine.

 ## Steps to run app
-1. Run mongo daemon using mongod command in mongoDB/bin directory
+1. Run mongo daemon using `mongod` command in mongoDB/bin directory
 2. Download the repo into your local machine
 3. In Terminal,go into project's directory and run command npm install
 4. After all project dependencies are downloaded Run command `Node app.js`